John Collier (sociologist): Legacy

 The Indian New Deal, Collier's chief realization, was landmark legislation authorizing tribal self-rule under federal supervision, putting an end to land allotment and generally promoting measures to enhance tribes and encouraging education.
 Collier was highly regarded by most Indian tribes, although he was vilified by others.
-He antagonized Navajo people, and some Iroquois, including the Seneca people.
+He antagonized the Navajo people, and some Iroquois, including the Seneca people.
 For the Oklahoma Indian population, largely exempted from the Indian New Deal, the influence of Collier's efforts was felt in their process of acquiring autonomy in the last decades of the 20th century.

-Although remaining relatively obscure, his administration of a Japanese American incarceration center is representative of Collier's affinity for marginalized populations.
-That is not to say that he was an inherent good for the incarcerees at Poston, nor Native Americans, but that he exhibited a level of attention to ostracized populations which was not all that common in American society up to that point.
-It is also important to recognize that the verdict amongst historians pertaining to Collier and Japanese Americans is undecided and requires further academic scholarship.
+Although it remained relatively obscure, his administration of a Japanese-American incarceration center is representative of Collier's affinity for marginalized populations.
+That is not to say that he was an inherent good for those incarcerated at Poston, nor Native Americans, but that he exhibited a level of attention to ostracized populations which was not all that common in American society up to that point.
+It is also important to recognize that the verdict amongst historians pertaining to Collier and Japanese-Americans is undecided and requires further academic scholarship.

 Anthropologists criticized Collier for not recognizing the diversity of Native American lifestyles.
 Hauptman argues that his emphasis on Northern Pueblo arts and crafts and the uniformity of his approach to all tribes are partly explained by his belief that his tenure as Commissioner would be short, meaning that packaging large, lengthy legislative reforms seemed politically necessary.

 Historians have mixed reactions to Collier's achievements.
 Many praise his energy and his initiative.
-Philp, although favorable on some points, concludes that the Indian New Deal was unable to stimulate economic progress nor did it provide a usable structure for Indian politics.
+Kenneth R. Philp, although favorable on some points, concludes that the Indian New Deal was unable to stimulate economic progress nor did it provide a usable structure for Indian politics.
 Philp argues these failures gave momentum to the return to the previous policy of termination that took place after Collier resigned in 1945.
 In surveying the scholarly literature, Schwartz concludes that there is:

 A near consensus among historians of the Indian New Deal that Collier temporarily rescued Indian communities from federal abuses and helped Indian people survive the Depression but also damaged Indian communities by imposing his own social and political ideas on them.

-Some of Collier's interests lived on in his sons (by his first wife Lucy): Charles (b.
-1909) got engaged in the preservation of Los Luceros in Rio Arriba County, New Mexico, Donald became a prominent anthropologist, and John Jr. (1913–1992), a documentary photographer, significantly contributed to fields like applied and visual anthropology.
+Some of Collier's interests lived on in his sons (by his first wife Lucy): Charles (1909–1975) got engaged in the preservation of Los Luceros in Rio Arriba County, New Mexico, Donald became a prominent anthropologist, and John Jr. (1913–1992), a documentary photographer, significantly contributed to such fields as applied and visual anthropology.

 Collier's efforts to lift the U.S. government's repressive tactics towards Native Americans represented a "seismic shift" in policy and paved the way, years later, for recognition of "the religious freedom rights of the Native Americans" as reflected in the American Indian Religious Freedom Act of 1978.